jek-bao-choo/splunk-otel-example/apm-php/laravel8-apache2-ubuntu20dot04/README.md

 This guide is specifically for Laravel v8, Apache2, and Ubuntu 20.04

-# 1. Create a Ubuntu 20.04 EC2 Instance
+# 1. Create a Ubuntu 20.04 EC2 Instance with 30 GB storage

 # 2. Do initial Server Setup with Ubuntu 20.04
 https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-20-04